Monetra/libmonetra_csharp/README.txt

            when shutting down a socket that is already closed.
  * 0.9.10- Add .Net 4.5 detection at build time to enable TLSv1.1 and
            TLSv1.2 support.
+ * 0.9.11- Disable CRL verification.
+Most companies restrict firewalls preventing CRL verification in the first place, all it does is add a 15s delay.
+Maybe at some point this should be configurable.

 ========
 Overview